The new data performance standard in GRESB

 Let’s break them down one by one.

-Accuracy assesses whether the data values reported are correct.
-To be considered correct, data values should be represented in a consistent and unambiguous form.
+Accuracy assesses whether the values reported are correct.
+To be considered correct, the sustainability data should be represented in a consistent and unambiguous form.

 And reported values that appear to be too good to be true, or in any other way differ from expectations, should be detected, flagged and explained or corrected.